fastmachinelearning/hls4ml-catapult-framework/README.md

 ```
 will run the entire Catapult flow along with RTL synthesis for `Dense001`, `Dense002` and `Dense003Q`.

-Catapult and RTL tool outputs are caught by `synthesize` and saved to a log file in the `synthesize-logs` directory. `synthesize-logs` stores only logs from the most recent run of `synthesize`.
+Catapult and RTL tool outputs are caught by `synthesize` and saved to a log file in the `synthesize_logs` directory. `synthesize_logs` stores only logs from the most recent run of `synthesize`.

 The tool automatically parses the results of running the flow, cosimulation and optionally RTL synthesis and prints the following information:
 * Predicted latency and throughput